JuanGo500/xbok/Computation/AI/2.Application/Regression.md

-# Metrics
+# Regression

-## Classification Metrics
+## Definition

 Regression is a Supervised Learning task used to predict a continuous numeric value (e.g., price, temperature, or age).

 ## Algorithms